trifectatechfoundation/teach-rs/README.md

 The initial sponsor of the project is the Faculty of Informatics and Information Technologies (FIIT) of the Slovak University of Technology (STU) in Bratislava, Slovakia.
 [FIIT](https://www.fiit.stuba.sk/en.html?page_id=749)'s contribution has enabled us to layout the groundwork for the course.

+In addition, lead developer Henk has received a grant from the [Rust Foundation](https://foundation.rust-lang.org/).

-We are in search of further funding for our project.
-Contact us if your interested, or [sponsor](https://github.com/sponsors/tweedegolf) our work.
+We are in search of further funding for this project.
+Contact us if you´re interested, or [sponsor](https://github.com/sponsors/tweedegolf) our work.
+At the moment, any one-time or montly donation would support the maintenance of the project.
+Larger donations would enable us to involve students in trial-runs and feedback sessions and adapt the course material for re-usability by other higher education institutes.